hostmobility/documentation/docs/system/update.md

 Host Mobility hardware is able to update itself with two methods using files created by the build system:

-1. Put files on a USB memory and plug it into the hardware and press `reset-button`. *On the HMX, the USB-upgrade button must be held down during reset as well*
+1. Put files on a USB memory stick, plug it into the machine and press `reset-button`. *On the HMX, the USB-upgrade button must be held down during reset as well*
 2. Copy the files over the network to /boot directory and set the `firmware_update` u-boot environment variable to `true`

 The files themselves are:

 1. A u-boot script.
-Depending on the hardware type, the name can be `hmx_boot.scr`, `flashmx5.scr` or `*_hmupdate.img`.
+Depending on the platform type, the name can be `hmx_boot.scr` for HMX, `flashmx5.scr` for [#MX-V] or `*_hmupdate.img` for [#mx-4-t30-and-mx-4-c61] and CT(t20_*).
 This scripts is able to update all software components (Linux kernel, u-boot, file-system(distribution), co-processor firmware).
 2. The image file, named `hmx-image.wic.gz`, `mx5-image.wic.gz`, etc. *For the `*_hmupdate.img` script case, the image file can be baked into the script itself.*